Continuum-network/validator-smart-contracts/README.md

 Events are emitted to enable users to get information about changes to the validators and voting.

 To use this contract from the genesis block of a blockchain, the initial state of this contract must be set in the genesis file.
-The `scripts/allowlist/genesisContent` directory of this repository contains a javascript script that creates the storage section for this contract.
+The `scripts/supermajority/genesisContent` directory of this repository contains a javascript script that creates the storage section for this contract.
-Refer to the ["Genesis file content"](#genesis-file-content) section.
+Refer to the ["Create the genesis file content"](#create-the-genesis-file-content) section.

-**Information**: See the web3-js based script in the `scripts/allowlist/cli` directory for an example CLI script that calls the allowlist smart contract functions.
+**Information**: See the web3-js based script in the `scripts/supermajority/cli` directory for an example CLI script that calls the allowlist smart contract functions.

 ### Compiling the contract for deployment